The Killers of Darfur Are Cashing In on Foreign Conflicts | OZY

 “The EU’s decision to suspend cooperation with Sudan was basically an admission of guilt,” says Alex de Waal, an expert on Sudan and a professor at the Fletcher School of Law and Diplomacy.

 The Saudis and Emiratis have been more upfront about their cooperation with the RSF.
-In 2015, the two Gulf nations paid al-Bashir to send RSF forces and military units to fight against Iran-backed Houthi rebels in Yemen from front-line positions, while their armies were used for defense purposes.
+In 2015, the two Gulf nations paid al-Bashir to send RSF forces to fight against Iran-backed Houthi rebels in Yemen from front-line positions, while their own forces were used for defensive purposes.

 After al-Bashir was overthrown, Riyadh and Abu Dhabi began dealing directly with RSF commander Gen. Mohamed Hamdan Dagalo, better known as Hemedti.
 Just last month, Hemedti finally handed over gold mining operations the RSF previously controlled to the government.
 Yet he continues to profit from making his fighters available for hire.